|Mr T Barker|

 Key Stage 3 Information:

-Students study ICT for 2 lessons per fortnight during Key Stage 3.
+Students in Years 7 and 8 study IT and Computing in a half term carousel.
+Students in Year 9 attend two lessons per fortnight throughout the year.
 The curriculum is designed to enable students to transfer into either ICT or Computer Science courses at Key Stage 4.

 Students begin their studies by learning about the safe use of the Internet and email, plus rules for appropriate use of computers at school and home.
 They learn how to use mainstream software packages like word processing and image editing, and investigate different ways in which they can handle and use data.
 They will also be introduced to both a text-based and graphical based programming language.

-We broaden our horizons by exploring how technology is developing; students present their own research findings using presentation software.
-They learn spreadsheet modelling through a ‘theatre tickets’ project and develop their own basic website using Dreamweaver web software.
-They will study the basics of computers and learn how to write their own computer code using the Python programming language.
+Students learn spreadsheet modelling through a ‘theatre tickets’ project and develop their own basic website using HTML coding and Wix web design software.
+They study the basics of computers and learn how to write their own computer code using the Python programming language.
 The year will end by understanding the use of Cryptography.

 Students develop their creative use of ICT through a range of stimulating projects including animation creation, game development, and sound editing.
 They will also study the theory of computing as well as furthering their coding skills.
 Students will finish the year by completing an end of year project.